 Long Trail: Day 13 (Montclair Glen Lodge)

-September 26th, 2022: Stark’s Nest to Montclair Glen Lodge (12.5 Miles)
+September 26th, 2022: Stark’s Nest to Montclair Glen Lodge (11.2 miles, 2,992 ft elevation gain)

 Some of the many obstacles…

-slowing me down
+…slowing me down

 After the caretaker went to her own shelter, I made dinner and used the portable grill located at the shelter to dry off my wet clothes.
 I don’t know if that was technically allowed, but my clothes were soaking wet, it was a cold night, and I had a big climb ahead of me.
-The caretaker has my email, and when they send me an email for the 5 dollars, I will send a little extra for using some of the fuel for the grill.
-After 30 minutes, my clothes were completely dry, and inside of the lodge was toasty.
+The caretaker has my email, and when they email me for the 5 dollars, I will send a little extra for using some of the fuel for the grill.
+After 30 minutes, my clothes were completely dry, and the inside of the lodge was toasty.

 Share: